peter-thibodeau/ufo/ufo-report.md

 - Remove records where shape value is null, unknown, changed, or other.
 - Vales of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.

-# Answering questions
-- State codes include provinces and departments of foreign countries.
-Map those to missing country codes.
-- There are 12,365 missing country values and 7,409 missing state values, but one or the other is required to determine location, records with missing country values will be removed.

 ## New Variables
 - rpt_date: date of sighting
 - rpt_time: time of sighting